 Waller is being acquired by the Giants to add to the weapons for QB Daniel Jones following his big contract.
 Waller is still under contract for the next four seasons for roughly $11 million a year.
 In return, the Raiders are receiving pick No. 100 in the 2023 NFL Draft, a pick the Giants acquired by trading away WR Kadarius Toney to the Kansas City Chiefs.
 Waller has been a starting TE in fantasy whenever healthy the last few seasons.

-Darren Waller had two receptions for nine yards on four targets in the Raiders' 36-20 loss to the Patriots Sunday.
+Darren Waller caught three of five targets for 72 yards and a TD in the Raiders' thrilling OT loss to the Niners on Sunday.

-Raiders' TE Darren Waller is expected to play on Sunday against the Patriots.
+Darren Waller has been activated to the 53-man roster and is eligible to play on Sunday against the Patriots.

 The same goes for Hunter Renfrow as they were both designated to return from injured reserve earlier in the week.
 It is super tough for fantasy managers to trust Waller in his first week back, especially when he was disappointing when he was even healthy.

 recommended by 14% of experts

 |View Overall Accuracy Rankings|